Commercialization phase underway with first orders; on track and on budget for start of production

 - The Company reiterates its 2022 full-year year guidance for non-GAAP operating expenses of between $100 and $120 million and expenses and investments related to the establishment of the Company’s initial production capacity of approximately $30 million.

 - As of September 30, 2022, the Company had $185.1 million of liquidity, comprised of cash and short term investments, and no debt.
 The Company anticipates it has sufficient liquidity to achieve initial production of its P7 platform and continue to advance other commercial activities set forth above.

 - During the third quarter, the Company’s shelf registration statement became effective.
 This will allow REE to issue, at its discretion, from time to time in one or more offerings to the public, up to a maximum aggregate offering price of $200 million of REE’s Class A ordinary shares, debt securities, rights, warrants and/or units.
 REE has allocated $75 million of the shelf registration to the sale of REE’s Class A ordinary shares in an at-the-market program (the “ATM Facility”).
 REE did not issue shares and has no current plans to issue shares under the ATM facility.

 - During the third quarter, the Company completed its previously announced exchange offer related to its public and private placement warrants to purchase Class A ordinary shares of the Company.
 As a result, the company issued 3,062,450 Class A ordinary shares in exchange for all outstanding public and private placement warrants in order to simplify the Company’s capital structure and reduce the potential future dilutive impact of the warrants thereby providing the Company with more flexibility for financing its operations in the future.

 Webcast and Conference Call Information

-A replay will be available on REE’s investor website at https://investors.ree.auto/.
+The call will be recorded, and a replay will be available on REE’s Investors website at https://investors.ree.auto/.